Losant/losant-docs/docs/devices/device-recipes.md

 ### Bulk Device Creation

 To create many devices at once using a device recipe, you will want to use bulk creation - which is available as an option next to each recipe on the device recipe listing page.
+If the number of devices you are creating is more than 750 then instead of navigating to a page with a table of the output of the generation, you will receive an email with a link to download a CSV with the results of the generation.
+This CSV contains the same fields as the results page shown below.

 ![Bulk Device Link](/images/devices/bulk-create-devices-button.png "Bulk Device Link")